socketry/async-http/readme.md

   - [Testing](https://socketry.github.io/async-http/guides/testing/index) - This guide explains how to use `Async::HTTP` clients and servers in your tests.

+## See Also

+  - [benchmark-http](https://github.com/socketry/benchmark-http) — A benchmarking tool to report on web server concurrency.
+  - [falcon](https://github.com/socketry/falcon) — A rack compatible server built on top of `async-http`.
+  - [async-websocket](https://github.com/socketry/async-websocket) — Asynchronous client and server websockets.
+  - [async-rest](https://github.com/socketry/async-rest) — A RESTful resource layer built on top of `async-http`.
+  - [async-http-faraday](https://github.com/socketry/async-http-faraday) — A faraday adapter to use `async-http`.

 ## Contributing

 We welcome contributions to this project.